How to Add Social Media Icons to an Email Signature

 To get verified the traditional way, Instagram evaluates your account based on four primary criteria.
 Your account must be:

 The "notable" criterion is where most businesses fall short.
-Instagram’s review team wants to see organic media coverage that shows a genuine public interest in your brand.
+Instagram’s review team wants to see organic media coverage that shows genuine public interest in your brand.
 Simply having a lot of followers isn't enough.
 Press mentions from major publications, features in industry-leading blogs, or news reports about your company are the kind of proof they are looking for.

 The application process itself is straightforward and happens directly inside the Instagram app.
 Here’s how to do it.